-Mandatory reporting of female genital mutilation (FGM)
+Mandatory reporting of FGM

-While all employees should speak to the designated safeguarding lead with regard to any concerns about FGM, there is a specific legal duty on teachers.
+While all employees should speak to the DSL with regard to any concerns about FGM, there is a specific legal duty on teachers.
 A teacher must report FGM to the police and the Local Authority Children's Services in which the child resides.
 The report may be oral or written.
 When reported, the individual reporting should be given a reference number, which they must record.

-If the employee did not learn about the case of FGM directly, but rather received the information from a third party, they will follow child protection procedures and report the suspected case to the designated safeguarding lead.
-In either case, the designated safeguarding lead must be made aware.
+If the employee did not learn about the case of FGM directly, but rather received the information from a third party, they will follow child protection procedures and report the suspected case to the DSL.
+In either case, the DSL must be made aware.